sanoisaboy/chatroom/README.md

 ```

-/*creat one to many relationship from user to messages */
+creat one to many relationship from user to messages
-/*

   id |       body       | create_at  | user_id | id | user_name | user_password
 -----+------------------+------------+---------+----+-----------+----------------
    1 | find another job | 2015-02-12 |       1 |  1 | Mopeter   | qwe123